kalekarnn/agropay-wallet/README.md

 1. Import "agropay.postman_collection.json" in postman

-2. Create a wallet.
-Use "createWallet" from collection.
+2. Use "createWallet" from collection for wallet creation.

 3. Use "transaction" from collection for CREDIT and DEBIT transactions.